-For starters, consider frame build of your e-Bike.
+For starters, consider the frame build of your e-bike.
 Look for sturdy or chunky frames, and consider full suspension (front and rear) e-Bikes – this will help balance out your weight evenly and ensure the smoothest riding, especially while enduring uneven or rough terrains.

 Next, consider motor and battery size.
 It has been recommended that mid-drive motors and larger hub motors are the most ideal types of motors for moving heavier loads.
 On the flip side, it is better to avoid smaller or lightweight hub motors, as they may be less efficient for carrying your weight safely.
 Bear in mind that, the more weight that needs to be carried on an e-Bike, the more pertinent a need there is for a powerful motor and higher battery capacity.

 Aiming for a powerful battery and motor in the 500W range is ideal, particularly for commuting and more leisurely riding.
 Anything lower may not be optimal for long-distance rides and for those carrying extra weight, since the rider’s weight and the distance do have an impact on a battery’s life.

 Not only that, but extra weight affects the range and speed of the e-Bike.
 This is why it’s so important to know an e-Bike model’s maximum weight capacity and not to exceed it, as this could be a major safety risk and make riding uncomfortable or even impossible.
 Riders should ensure they have complete control over their e-Bikes when riding.

 E-Cyclists should also consider that if the battery power runs out mid-ride, you will have to pedal completely manually to continue the ride, which may be an intense effort, especially for heavier riders and also considering that e-Bikes are heavier than traditional bicycles.